openstack-archive/sahara/doc/source/userdoc/configuration.guide.rst

     identity_uri=http://127.0.0.1:35357/
 ..

-Next specify ``admin_user``, ``admin_password`` and
+Specify the ``admin_user``, ``admin_password`` and ``admin_tenant_name``.
-``admin_tenant_name``.
-These parameters must specify a keystone user which has the ``admin`` role in the given tenant.
-These credentials allow Sahara to authenticate and authorize its users.
+These parameters must specify an Identity user who has the ``admin`` role in the given tenant.
+These credentials allow sahara to authenticate and authorize its users.

-Switch to the ``[DEFAULT]`` section.
-Proceed to the networking parameters.
-If you are using Neutron for networking, then set
+Next you will configure the default Networking service.
+If using neutron for networking the following parameter should be set in the ``[DEFAULT]`` section:

 .. sourcecode:: cfg

     use_neutron=true
 ..

-Otherwise if you are using Nova-Network set the given parameter to false.
+If you are using nova-network for networking then this parameter should be set to ``false``.

-That should be enough for the first run.
-If you want to increase logging level for troubleshooting, there are two parameters in the config:
-``verbose`` and ``debug``.
-If the former is set to true, Sahara will start to write logs of INFO level and above.
-If ``debug`` is set to true, Sahara will write all the logs, including the DEBUG ones.
+With these paramaters set, sahara is ready to run.

+If you wish to increase the logging levels for troubleshooting there are two parameters in the ``[DEFAULT]`` section of the configuration file which control the level of logging output; ``verbose`` and ``debug``.
+With ``verbose`` set to ``true`` sahara's default logging level will be set to INFO, and with ``debug`` set to ``true`` it will be set to DEBUG.
+By default the sahara's log level is set to WARNING.

 Sahara notifications configuration
 ----------------------------------

-Sahara can send notifications to Ceilometer, if it's enabled.
-If you want to enable notifications you should switch to ``[DEFAULT]`` section and set:
+Sahara can be configured to send notifications to the OpenStack Telemetry module.
+To enable this functionality the following parameters should be set in the ``[DEFAULT]`` section of the configuration file:

 .. sourcecode:: cfg